Constructive Feedback That Changes Behavior

 Here is a typical situation you might face:

 As you dialed Pat’s extension, one hand gripped the phone and you clenched the other into a fist.
-That idiot Pat had cost you at least a week’s delay by screwing up and not giving the stakeholder the instructions she needed.
+That idiot Pat’s screw up had cost you at least a week’s delay by not giving the stakeholder the instructions she needed.
 This was the last straw with Pat.
-All the other team members closed out their tasks the right way.
+All the other team members competed their tasks on time.
 Pat was lazy and careless and didn’t give a rip about the project.
-Well, today Pat was going to receive a harsh lesson about doing the job right.
+Well, today Pat was going to learn a harsh lesson about doing the job correctly.

-This project manager is going to have a conversation with a poor performing team member when they have a lot of anger and frustration built up.
+This project manager is going to have a conversation with a poor performing team member when they have built up a lot of anger and frustration.
 They’re ready to say things that will make the team member angry.
 This conversation will probably hurt their working relationship.
 Effective Feedback

 The phone rang and rang until you realized Pat had gone home for the weekend.

 That was actually lucky.
 The PM now has time to calm down and handle the situation the right way when they talk to Pat on Monday.
 Team Building